RobTillaart/FRAM_I2C/FRAM_MULTILANGUAGE.md

 - **uint32_t begin(FRAM \*fram, uint32_t memAddr, uint8_t languages, uint8_t strings, uint8_t maxLength)**
 initializes the FRAM and writes the parameters to FRAM for persistency.
   - fram = pointer to FRAM object.
-  - memAddr = start memory address.
+  - memAddr = start memory address in FRAM.
   - languages = number of language tables ( max 5 hardcoded).
   - strings = number of strings in lookup table.
   - maxLength = length of largest string. (first design is not memory efficient).